Azrulfikri/Contact-Lens-Lot-Prediction/README.md

 **Feature Engineering (Batch Level):** Prepared batch features (incl. storage duration, input count, QC status, power), applying One-Hot Encoding for categorical variables using Pandas.
 **Model Comparison (Batch Level):** Trained and evaluated several models on the preprocessed batch-level data, including RandomForestRegressor (Scikit-learn), XGBoost, and an MLP Neural Network (TensorFlow/Keras).
 **Model Selection:** Selected Random Forest as the most promising model based on initial batch-level evaluations (considering aggregated Lot-level metrics).
-**Hyperparameter Tuning:** Optimized the selected batch-level Random Forest model usingRandomizedSearchCV(Scikit-learn) to maximize R-squared.
+**Hyperparameter Tuning:** Optimized the selected batch-level Random Forest model using RandomizedSearchCV(Scikit-learn) to maximize R-squared.
 **Prediction Aggregation:** Used the **tuned** Random Forest model to predictLens_Pass_Countfor all batches in the test set.
-Summed these predictions byLot_IDto get the final predictedTotal_Pass_Lens_Lot.
+Summed these predictions by Lot_ID to get the final predicted Total_Pass_Lens_Lot.
 **Final Evaluation:** Calculated final Lot-level MAE, RMSE, and R² on the test set by comparing the aggregated predictions against the actual summed pass counts.
 **Residual Analysis:** Examined the residuals of the tuned batch-level model to validate model fit and assumptions.
 [Analysis Notebook](Project_3_Lot_Output_Prediction.ipynb)